bdickason/bdickason.com/posts/example-of-awesome-post.md

 ---
 title: Example of awesome post!
-layout: layouts/base.njk
+layout: layouts/post.njk
-tags: post
 ---

 # HMMMMMMmmmmm

-Let's see what happens here O_O
+Soon to be an awesome post 😲